red-bin/wc_fun/README.md

 ssh keys can be a pain

-Uses mawk - if needed, this can be changed to mawk.
+Uses mawk - if needed, this can be changed to awk.

 ```
 $ ls -lrth A50462_TcktsIssdSince2009.txt